Thorougly updated on 12/06/2024

-Your chain should be lubricated and clean.
+A chain is for an ebike what a tendon is for a muscle.
+It should always be lubricated and clean.
 A dirty chain can slow you down and require you more effort to ride.
+Some tips.

-The chain transmits the power of your pedals and, if you’ve got a mid-motor Ebike, that of your motor to the rear wheel.
+The chain transmits the power of your pedals and, if you’ve got a mid-motor ebike, also that of your motor to the rear wheel.
 The smoother and easier its movement, the more performant your biking altogether.

 The chain can quickly become dirty, after a few hundred kilometers.
 That’s because on one hand, it sits very low, close to the road.
 This entails that the dirt lifted up by your front wheel literally strikes the chain while you ride.
 On the other hand, if you bike into city traffic, microparticles (PM 10 and PM 2.5) coming out of exhaust pipes will stick to your chain, what is facilitated by the fact that there is oil on it.
 If you take a close look at its links, you’ll notice that they are composed by entangled moving parts, separated by very thin spaces.
 It doesn’t take much dirt to hinder its movement, creating much attrition between each moving part of the links.
 Look at the pictures below, the black dirt practically coating the chain is a mixture of oil and microparticles.
 Think about what exhaust pipes can do to your lungs and your blood vessels, and feel proud of being a biker, because you preserve the health of other human beings every time that you leave your car in the garage.